asarasua/MoDe/README.md

 ofxKinectFeatures: openFrameworks add-on for motion capture feature extraction from Kinect.
 Currently, it has been only tested for openFrameworks 0.8.3 in **Mac OSX**.

-##Dependencies

-The current version needs **ofxOpenNI** (https://github.com/gameoverhack/ofxOpenNI) to work.
-Future versions will allow to input motion capture in some specific format (e.g. via OSC) from any driver.

 ##Features
 Features can correspond to a specific joint (e.g. velocity of right hand) or general body movement (e.g. quantity of motion).
+They can be extracted from more than one skeleton.
 The current list of features is:
 ####Joint features
 * Position / filtered position